 The best and trustworthy source to check the salary of a particular profession in Germany is Gehalt.de.

 There you can even calculate the exact amount which finally lands on your bank account (brutto/netto).
 Usually, other resources share only the gross salary.

 The tool also allows comparing your salary with other nurses in different departments/hospitals.
-Here are more exact numbers on salary during the vocational training: the 1st year you will earn about 1,100 EUR, in the 2nd year about 1,200 EUR, and the 3rd year about 1,300 EUR.
+Here are more exact numbers on salary during the vocational training: in the 1st year you will earn about 1,100 EUR, in the 2nd year about 1,200 EUR, and in the 3rd year about 1,300 EUR.

 The amount varies slightly from one state to another.
 Be aware that is it the gross salary, without the tax, it will be around 200-300 EUR less.

 - Health insurance for expats, employees, business owners, freelancers

 - Liability insurance

 - Best price & value sim card and best deal overall including high-speed internet

 - Learn German on the best online platform

 - Order translation of the documents online